OrbitalBliss/HOME_DEPOT_7D2D_MOD/README.md

 HOW TO INSTALL
 --------------------------
-Simply download the latest release.
-Do NOT just click "Clone or download" or you'll be downloading all the screenshots and stuff you don't want.
-Decompress this ZIP directly into your 7 Days to Die install directory.
+Simply download the latest release. (the Source Code Zip for that release) Decompress this ZIP directly into your 7 Days to Die install directory.
 If you didn't have a "Mods" folder, this will create one.
 You should be ready to go.
 Type 'Home' into your crafting search bar to see most of the things added.